CLASS ATTENDANCE POLICIES

 Lot-C (behind the Campus Center)

 Le Moyne College allows a limited number of freshmen (first year students) to have a registered vehicle on campus.
-However, all freshmen resident students, regardless of resident hall assignment, are required to park in Lot-E (Harrison Hall/St. Mary's) or may be assigned to the overflow lot, Lot-AAA (behind the Athletic Center).
+However, all freshmen resident students, regardless of resident hall assignment, are required to park in the back of Lot-E (Harrison Hall/St. Mary's) or may be assigned to the overflow lot, Lot-AAA (behind the Athletic Center).

 Resident Student Parking Lots